What to do when you separate – Family Law Separation Checklist

 Please always seek advice from a family lawyer.
 As the list below may change depending on your personal circumstances.

 At Access Law Group, the team of dedicated Family Law solicitors are happy to assist.
-We offer a free one hour consultation by telephone, video conferencing or in person for all new Family Law clients.
-Simply call us to arrange a time that suits you on 02 4220 7100.
+Simply call them to arrange a time that suits you on 02 4220 7100.

-- If you are a victim of family violence, you have concerns for your safety or you have concerns for the safety of your children, you should seek urgent support from the Police or other organisations such as the Illawarra Women’s Health Centre.
+- If you are a victim of family violence, you have concerns for your safety or you have concerns for the safety of your children, you should seek urgent support from the Police, or other organisations such as SAHSSI for access to housing assistance domestic violence support services.

 - Arrange an appointment with a lawyer immediately for advice.
 Seeing a lawyer quickly will help you to plan and know your rights.
-You can call Access Law Group on 02 4220 7100 to arrange a free one hour consultation (in person, by phone or by video conference) with an experienced Family Law solicitor.
+You can call Access Law Group on 02 4220 7100 to discuss further (in person, by phone or by video conference) with an experienced Family Lawyer.

 - Take note of the date of separation.
 If you continue to live separated under the same roof with your former partner or spouse post-separation, keep note of what has changed in your relationship.
 Include shared finances, undertaking domestic duties for each other, changes to sleeping arrangements, changes to your sexual relationship and whether you are continuing to attend social events and functions together as a couple.